raindropio/mobile/README.md

 - [ ] **Support more 3rd party browsers**.
 Check `src/assets/browsers.js`
 - [x] **Dark splash screen on Android** (when dark theme is selected in app)
 - [ ] **Replace separate Google, Facebook and Twitter native libraries with only one**

-## React Native specific developer tips
-- Add new native library for Android (after react-native link):
-    - Add method to `getPackages` in `src/MainApplication.java`
-- React-native-navigation:
-    - After upgrade, check if they have new flavor.
-Change it in `/app/build.gradle` at "missingDimensionStrategy"
-    - Also if flavor is changed, add old value to `/build.gradle`